bootstrapdisruptive/S3TemplateEngine/README.md

      * Click "Next"
      * Check "I acknowledge that AWS CloudFormation might create IAM resources with custom names."
      * Click "Create Stack"
+ * Delete the S3 bucket you created in the first step step

 ## Useage
 Just put your template (usual website files, html with the additional commands shown below) in the "prod-website-code-<your page name>".
 The system will behave as follows: